 2018 to Current

 In 2018 the federal law prohibiting sports betting, PASPA, was deemed unconstitutional by the SCOTUS.
 In the time since many states have leapt at the chance to put legislation on the books, including Connecticut.
 That same year, after MGM’s second spate of lawsuits, HB 5307 was proposed in order to remove the two tribes’ exclusive grasp on betting in CT, but died at the House.
 In the years since, debate has raged over who will be allowed to offer sports betting in-state.
-As a legalization breakthrough approaches, both tribes have yet to cede any ground and look set to maintain their hold on gaming in Connecticut.
-Current estimates indicate that betting could launch in 2021.
+Ultimately the state’s two tribes and the Connecticut Lottery got the nod, officially launching Connecticut online sports betting in October 2021.